 Consider hanging out with a new crowd.
 You are essentially the sum of the 5 people you spend the most time with.

 Don’t fall into distorted patterns of thinking and behaving.
 You brain likes to play mind games.

 Recognize stereotyping, prejudice and judgments.

-By changing your perception you are in essence changing your reality.
-Things that were once wrong, may not be right.
+By changing your perception, you are in essence changing your reality.
+Things that were once wrong, may now be right.
 Many things can change in your life.
-You will also naturally change your perspective over time and with every life event.
+You will also naturally change your perspective over time and with every life event or experience.